valensag/Azure_AI_Solution/Lab6-Implement_LUIS/02-Implement_LUIS.md

 ## Lab 6.0: Creating the LUIS service in the portal (optional)

-Creating a LUIS service in the portal is optional, as LUIS provides you with a "starter key" that you can use for the labs.
+Creating a LUIS service in the portal is optional.
 However, if you want to see how to create a free or paid service in the portal, you can follow the steps below.

 > **Note** If you ran the pre-req ARM Template, you will already have a cognitive services resource that included the Language Understanding APIs.